svmoll/Virtual-Wallet-Fork/README.md

-# MyPyWallet: virtual wallet API
+# MyPyWallet: Virtual Wallet API

 ## Description:
 Back-end web application designed to help users manage their finances efficiently.
 It allows users to send and receive money, manage their cards, and perform various transactions seamlessly.
 The application supports user-to-user transactions.